about painted screens

 Then why can’t you see the screen from indoors?
 The difficulty level is going up with this explanation.
 At night, in a dark room with the lights off, you don’t see colors, only black, because there is not enough light to reflect off the objects onto your eyes.
 Similarly, during a bright sunny day, it's comparatively dark indoors.
 There’s insufficient light falling on and reflecting off of the inside shadowed part of the screen to let you see the colored painting.
 The dark shadowed screen appears invisible from the inside of the house, as if the painting weren’t there at all.

 Then why can you see outside just fine?
 If you've followed along so far, then you'll get this explanation.
 The daylight illuminates all the objects and scenery outside.
-Daylight floods through the small screen mesh holes into your home.
-The outside light bounces off the illuminated outdoor objects through the mesh and onto your eyes.
+Daylight and the images of the outdoor illuminated objects floods through the small screen mesh holes into your home and onto your eyes.
+The shadowed mesh appears invisible.
 So you see outside as if the painting weren’t there at all!

 It's worth mentioning that painted screens do not provide privacy at night when the interior lights are on.
 Also, a hint of the screen painting may be visible from the inside at night.